 Literally hedging that has been grown in a field and then lifted from the ground to be re-planted.
-It is only available between November and March, it is far more cost effective than container grown hedging.
+It is only available between November and March and is far more cost effective than container grown hedging.
 There are two types of field grown hedging:

-Usually evergreen or large plants, the roots are covered in soil and wrapped in hessian.
-Cost effective, especially when big quantities are required, only available to order and plant between October and March (weather dependent).
+Usually evergreen or large plants.
+The roots are covered in soil and wrapped in hessian.
+It’s cost effective, especially when big quantities are required and only available to order and plant between October and March (weather dependent).

 We also sell container grown hedging which can be supplied in a variety of sizes for screening or creating a boundary.
 Available all year round, however, it can be more expensive than field grown hedging as it requires more attention from the grower.